S. S. Cyril and Methodius Catholic Church

 Today, Milam County remains an agricultural hub, known for its production of cotton, corn, and livestock.
 It is also home to scenic landscapes, historical landmarks, and a vibrant community that values its history and heritage.
 The county continues to evolve, embracing new opportunities while preserving its cultural roots.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Milam County, Texas.
+This timeline provides a condensed summary of the historical journey of Milam County, Texas.

 • 1824 - Milam County is part of the Mexican state of Coahuila y Tejas